dparksports/creating-optical-computer/README.md

 - These limitations will be removed by re-iterating the design of an optical computer.

 15. What can we do with an optical computer?
-- One of the advantages is an optical computer doesn't require much energy to deliver the compute capability.
+- One of the advantages is an optical computer doesn't require much energy to deliver the infinite compute capability.

-16. Can you provide few examples, where an optical computer may be helpful?
+16. Can you provide few examples, where the infinite compute capability of an optical computer may be helpful?
+- One example is AGI, the General AI, the holygrail of AI, which will require vast amount of compute capabilty.
-- We can design an optical computer which can run on one watt (1w/hr) with superior compute performance.
+- But we discover that we can easily make an optical computer running on one watt (1 watt).

+17. What can we do with one-watt optical computer?
+- It will be one-watt optical computer with vast compute performance.
-- This can be embedded in Apple Glasses, for example, to enable the compute hungry wearable devices, while masking the Apple Glasses to last days, not few hours, on a single charge.
+- Imagine it is embedded in Apple Glasses, for example.
+- It will enable the compute hungry wearable devices, while enabling the Apple Glasses to last days, not few hours, on a single charge.
-- Another example is AGI embedded within a comsumer product.
-- AGI is General AI, the holygrail of AI.
+- Applications are limited by only our imagination.

 17. How long have you been working on this?
 - This idea has been with me for some time.
 - Our technology isn't ready.
-- I solved these limitations to overcome the limitations of the SOTA technologies.
+- We discovered ways to overcome the limitations of the SOTA technologies.